Collards Manual

 5 The Core API

-It is time that we described the API which powers Collards.
-The docs from this point forward are more concerned with understanding the inner workings of the abstractions and build process than using the CLI tools and building a site.
+The docs from this point forward are targeted towards developers more than users and describe the API of the data types and build process rather than details of using the CLI and building a site.

 5.1 Building a Site